-If you don't have the qualifications to get onto an MPharm degree, you could do a 2 year pharmacy foundation degree.
-You could then take a job as a pharmacy assistant or technician and apply for the MPharm degree in your second year.
+If you do not have the qualifications to get onto a MPharm degree, you could do a 2-year pharmacy foundation degree.
+You would then take a job as a pharmacy assistant or technician and apply for the MPharm degree in your second year.

 You'll usually need: